2023 Iran drone attacks: Isfahan

 On January 28, 2023 at 23:30 local time an ammunition factory of the Iranian Defence Ministry in Isfahan was attacked by three drones, causing a large explosion.
 The ministry said that the attack occurred in Imam Khomeini Street of Isfahan, and that the damage to the buildings was minor.
 According to the ministry, three drones were shot down and the attack was unsuccessful.
 Some citizens said they heard three or four explosions.

 Other explosions or fires

 There was a fire in an oil refinery in Tabriz during the same night.
 The Wall Street Journal described the relation between the Tabriz fire and the Isfahan attack as unclear.
 According to Iran International, there were reports of explosions and fire in Karaj on the same night.
 Another explosion was reported at an oil facility in Azarshahr.

-An earthquake near the city of Khoy occurred on the same day, which led to confusion about whether targets were struck or had been affected by the earthquake.

 Reactions

 According to anonymous United States officials and people familiar with the operation, the attacks were conducted by Israeli forces, on which Israel had no comment.

 The Jerusalem Post called the attack "a tremendous success", paraphrasing various anonymous sources, and said Iran is downplaying it.

 The Russian Foreign Ministry condemned the attack.

-Ukrainian presidential advisor Mykhailo Podolyak tweeted: "Explosive night in Iran – drone & missile production, oil refineries.
-Ukraine did warn you."
-Iran summoned the Ukrainian chargé d'affaires over the tweet.